 Punspace Tha Pae Gate

-This new location is an extension of the original Punspace Nimman, and opened in 2014.
-Down a quiet soi (lane) just inside the old city south of Tha Pae Gate, it’s easy to miss if you’re not watching.
+An extension of the original Punspace Nimman, the Tha Pae gate location opened in 2014.
+Down a quiet soi (lane) just inside the old city, it’s easy to miss if you’re not paying attention.

 Head upstairs and you’re in a bright, open space.
 It feels a bit like a (quiet) startup running in a warehouse.

-Upstairs, there are six main tables with four large workspaces on each, and adjustable office chairs.
+Upstairs there are several tables with four large workspaces on each, and adjustable office chairs.
 There is a more casual area on the other side, with a couple of sofas and other chairs for when you need a break from the computer.
 There is also a covered space just outside which is a nice place to get some fresh air without being out in the elements.

 The noise you’ll hear is limited to the odd motorbike going by and birds chirping.
 This is great until someone starts smoking, which is a total deal-breaker for me.

-You can use your login/membership at either Punspace location, but I couldn’t find anyone who actually did that.
+You can use your login/membership at all three Punspace locations (there’s also a space on Wiang Kaew Road, in the northern part of the old town), but I couldn’t find anyone who actually did that.

 Clientèle seems to be almost exclusively Western.
 No-one talked in the 2.5 hours that I was there.
 No-one.
 There are nice bathrooms downstairs.